-Algorithms in numerical linear algebra are conventionally expressed in terms of operations on vectors and matrices, which we support through a standard library of operations, based upon an array data abstraction.
+Algorithms in numerical linear algebra are conventionally expressed in terms of operations on vectors and matrices, which we support through a library of standard operations, based upon an array data abstraction.

-An array is defined as a mapping from a Shape to a set of values of a particular type:
+An array is defined as a mapping from a Shape to a set of values of a particular type: $array : Shape \rightarrow \alpha$.

-$$array: Shape \rightarrow \alpha$$ .

 A Shape defines a set of indices (where an index is a list of integers specifying a position).
 We use the term Shape to emphasize that, in array operations, the set is usually regular; i.e. it can be specified using a small number of parameters.
-In this paper, a Shape is defined by a number of dimensions with the details of each dimension expressed as a triple of the form:

-where lower is the smallest value in the set, upper is the largest value in the set and step is the offset between adjacent values.
-For example, a two dimensional $4 \times 4$ Shape may be defined as and denotes the set of indices
+In this paper, a Shape is defined by a number of dimensions with the details of each dimension expressed as a triple of the form: [lower, upper, step] where lower is the smallest value in the set, upper is the largest value in the set and step is the offset between adjacent values.
+For example, a two dimensional 4×4 Shape may be defined as [[1, 4, 1], [1, 4, 1]] and denotes the set of indices $\{[i, j] | i \in 1..4 \land j \in 1..4\}$.
+For brevity, we use [n] to denote a dimension with unit lower bound and offset; for example: [n, n] is equivalent to [[1, n, 1], [1, n, 1]].

-$$\{[i,j]|i\in 1...4 \land j\in 1...4\}$$ .

-For brevity, we use [n] to denote a dimension with unit lower bound and offset; for example:

-$$[n,n] \equiv [[1,n,1],[1,n,1]]$$ .

-The elements of a shape are indices, which are denoted as lists of values; for example, [1, 2] and [4, 1] are indices in the above $4 \times 4$ shape.
+The elements of a shape are indices, which are denoted as lists of values; for example, [1, 2] and [4, 1] are indices in the above 4×4 shape.